youngsunlee07/SentimentAnalysis/README.md

 ```

 ## Dataset
 This project uses the SST-2 dataset.
-You need to download the dataset and place it in the following directory structure:
+You need to download the dataset from https://gluebenchmark.com/tasks and place it in the following directory structure:

 ```perl
 <project_root>/